enso-org/enso/docs/infrastructure/sbt.md

 about bootstrapping.
 This pre-compile task will also update the Truffle JAR and terminate sbt, to make sure it is restarted for the changes to be applied.

-## Compile hooks
+## Compile Hooks
 There are some invariants that are specific to our project, so they are not tracked by sbt, but we want to ensure that they hold to avoid cryptic errors at compilation or runtime.

-To check some state before compilation, we add our tasks as dependencies of `Compile / compile / compileInputs` by adding
+To check some state before compilation, we add our tasks as dependencies of `Compile / compile / compileInputs` by adding the following to the settings of a particular project.

 ```
 Compile / compile / compileInputs := (Compile / compile / compileInputs)
         .dependsOn(preCompileHookTask)
         .value
 ```

-to settings of a particular project.

 Tasks that should be run before compilation, should be attached to the `compileInputs` task.
 That is because the actual compilation process is ran in